 A flat rate tip means you give a fixed amount of money as a tip, no matter how much the service costs.
 For instance, you may tip each mover $20, which stays the same regardless of your total moving bill.
 It's a simple and consistent way to tip that doesn't discriminate based on the cost of the service or the number of people.

-I often suggest using the flat-rate-per-worker approach because it allows movers to walk away with a little bonus money in hand.
+I often suggest using the flat-rate-per-worker approach because it lets movers walk away with a little bonus money.
 Drawing from my personal experience as a relocation expert, here's an average recommended tip amount for different crew sizes and moving durations:

 2 hours